Preparing for Terrorism: A Guide For Attack Readiness

 - Any time you’re in a public place, make sure to briefly note the location of emergency exits.
 They’ll be a lot harder to find in the event of any incidents.

-- As much as possible, prepare yourself for any emergency.
+- For any possible scenario, emergency preparedness is key.
 Have cash on hand, emergency food and water supplies, and a decent cache of ammunition.

 - If you live or work in a large building, talk to the owners about getting basic emergency supplies on every level of the building – including first-aid kits, hard hats, dust masks, portable radios with extra batteries, flashlights with extra batteries, and tape to mark off dangerous areas.